Call2Me

 Where the value really shows up: the calls you were missing

 The cheapest call is the one you used to lose.
 Most businesses miss a meaningful share of calls — after hours, during busy periods, all lines tied up.
 If even 5 missed calls a night at an average ticket of $80 were captured, that's ~$400/night in recovered opportunity.
 An AI receptionist answering those at ~$1–2 per call pays for itself on the first booking it saves.
+Put your own numbers in the missed-call revenue calculator to see the monthly total.

 Read the vendor's full price, not the headline

 When you compare, price your own expected volume against each vendor's complete structure — base rate, minimums, overage, setup fees, and any human-fallback minutes — not the number on the banner.
 For the platform side of this, see AI voice agent pricing compared, and for the full human-vs-AI landscape, best AI answering services & AI receptionists compared.
+Weighing a hire instead?
+See AI receptionist vs hiring a receptionist — salary and benefits vs flat per-minute, and 40-hour coverage vs 24/7.

 Check your real number